 10 To which court or authority should I turn if I want to lodge an application on parental responsibility?
 Which formalities must be respected and which documents shall I attach to my application?

-Procedural methods for bringing action relating to parental responsibility
+Procedures for bringing actions relating to parental responsibility

 Care and protection procedures

-If the minor is in a situation that may jeopardise their safety, health, moral teaching or education, and if the exercise of parental responsibility was limited by application of one of the care and protection measures indicated in the answer to question 3, care and protection proceedings will be instituted, falling within the competence of the committees for the protection of children and young people or of the courts, as appropriate.
+If the minor is in a situation that may jeopardise their safety, health, moral teaching or education, and if the exercise of parental responsibility was limited by application of one of the care and protection measures indicated in the answer to question 3, care and protection proceedings will be instituted, falling within the competence of the Commissions for the Protection of Children and Young People or of the courts, as appropriate.

 Civil guardianship procedures